Social media listening provides previously untapped insights for designing clinical trials. Here’s how to listen and learn from the global chatter.

 How does social listening work?

 Social listening uses a carefully constructed list of keywords and phrases to identify which pieces of data to either log or ignore.
-The gathering of inadvertent data can be reduced by providing ‘negative’ keywords to identify unwanted comments.
+Reduce the he gathering of inadvertent data by providing ‘negative’ keywords to identify unwanted comments.

 This data is then analyzed to discover the sentiment behind each comment: positive, negative or neutral.
-The resulting information is then turned into actionable data, which can be scrutinized along with all the other data from the research project.
+The resulting information is then turned into actionable data.
+Analysts scrutinize it all, along with all the other data from the research project.

 To accomplish all of this, the social listening process involves three distinct stages: